 School district witnesses interviewed stated that none of the districts had a specific written procedure or practice in place to implement the Revised Transgender Participation Policy, but that they followed or would follow the plain language of the policy.
 Districts that had not had a transgender student request to participate in athletics stated that should they receive a request from a transgender student to participate in athletics, they would look at the gender identity listed in the student's current school records and then whether the gender identity the student is expressing during the day is consistent with the gender identity listed in the student's school records; e.g., whether the student has requested to use a name and pronouns consistent with that sex.
-Witnesses stated that often this process would involve the student's parents, particularly if the student were a minor and school records needed to be changed; but that once the student had established his or her gender identity, the school would place the student on the roster of the team associated with that gender.
-Witnesses from districts that have had transgender students request to participate in athletics detailed a similar internal process; namely, that upon a request from a transgender student, they would review the student's records, speak with the student's teachers/counselors, meet with the student's parents, and if all was consistent, thereafter, place the student on the team roster associated with the student's gender identity.
+Witnesses stated that often this process would involve the student's parents, particularly if the student were https://portal.ct.gov/-/media/SDE/Title-IX/transgender_guidance_faq.pdf?la=en (site last visited on April 24, 2020).
+This guidance indicates that the CIAC is responsible for establishing statewide policies for transgender participation in interscholastic competitive sports.